 Areas of evaluation and constructs are individually created and negotiated based on the purpose and needs of the individual, as well as the needs of the team.

 Less formal than an IEE, individualized observation, feedback and coaching delivers an abundance of ideas and strategies for creating individual student programs, but without a formal evaluation.
 This consultation allows me to take the “balcony view” of a school context as well as of a student’s day, and offer ideas of logical next steps, best practice ideas, and individualized adaptations specific to the student within their academic settings to engage in grade-level content completely.
 This service is often requested by schools as well as families, and acts as a logical first step to creating more successful programming for individual students or entire school populations.
 Observations and feedback meetings can be ongoing, with coaching that allows for a job-embedded style of professional learning for the service providers, inclusive of paraprofessionals and families.

 IEP and 504 Meetings:

-I also offer staff development as a separate consulting service for teachers and service providers to help them prepare and write student-centered, positive and useful IEPs and 504s, as well as coach parents through the legalities and process of writing and being a fully participating member of an IEP or 504 team.
+I also offer staff development and technical assistance as a separate consulting service for teachers and service providers to help them prepare and write student-centered, positive and useful IEPs and 504s, as well as coach parents through the legalities and process of writing and being a fully participating member of an IEP or 504 team.
 My approach has been called revolutionary and in this consultation I share those techniques with you and your team.